The Evolution of Calgary’s Homeless-Serving System of Care

 First, we realized that people with complex needs required long-term support, and not just houses.

-We also learned that no one was monitoring the performance of programs and services or collecting data across the agencies.
+We also learned no one was monitoring the performance of programs and services or collecting data across the agencies.
 Agencies could not share information, forcing individuals experiencing homelessness to tell their story repeatedly and to relive their trauma without receiving the help they needed.

 Furthermore, the Plan made assumptions about the numbers of individuals experiencing homelessness and the level of their needs, which did not align with experiences of agencies providing those services.